whyliuxing/reverse-engineering-journal/README.md

 * int.to_bytes(bytes, byteorder): return array of bytes representing an integer
 * hex() returns a string
 * bytes is an immutable sequence of bytes. bytearray is mutable

+## *1/20/17 (ELF Files)*
+* ELF file header starts at offset 0 and is the roadmap that describes the rest of the file.
+It marks the ELF type, architecture, execution entry point, and offsets to program headers and section headers
+* Program header table let the system knows how to create the process image
+* Section header table is not necessary for program execution.
+It is mainly for linking and debugging purposes